abldvd/RuleBasedTriage/README.md

 # RuleBasedTriage
-Here is a little CLIPS program I came up for a class assigment.
+Here is a little CLIPS program I came up for a class assigment following an emergency triage flow chart.